Capture of Mametz: Prelude

-British offensive preparations
+British preparations

 Early in May 1916, preparations for the offensive quickened and long convoys of lorries and carts moved constantly on roads behind the front line.
 After dark, trains delivered ammunition and material was carried to the front line.
 New trenches were dug and sandbag revetments were constructed for gas cylinders.
 The woods behind the British front line filled with men and guns.
 The Germans were little able to impede the preparations due to lines of balloons, from which observers detected all daylight movement behind the German front line and directed heavy artillery-fire on it.
 British aircraft flew over the German lines unopposed, photographing German defences and lines of communication, bombed shelters and artillery emplacements and strafed parties of infantry and cavalry.
 When German observation balloons ascended, they were attacked by aircraft and shot down.
 XV Corps (Lieutenant-General Henry Horne) held the front line from just west of Carnoy to the Becourt Wood junction with III Corps.
 The front line was along the end of the Fricourt Salient, the village being one of the main bastions of the German front line between the Somme and the Ancre.
 The slopes of the Bazentin Ridge are cut by the Willow Stream and smaller rivulets in depressions which merge between the Mametz and Fricourt Spurs.
 The central valley is west of Mametz Wood, to the east lies Caterpillar Valley and Contalmaison Valley lies to the north-east.
 Willow Stream was made the boundary of the 7th Division and the 21st Division, the 7th facing north along the Mametz Spur below the village and the 21st facing east along the west face of the Fricourt Spur.